google/flax/docs/contributing.md

 We exclude some notebooks from the build because, for example, they contain long computations.
 See `exclude_patterns` in [`conf.py`](https://github.com/google/flax/blob/main/docs/conf.py).

-### Updating the Pull Request contents
+### Updating the pull request contents

-Every Pull Request should ideally be limited to just one commit, so if you have multiple commits please squash them.
+Every pull request should ideally be limited to just one commit, so if you have multiple commits please squash them.

-Assuming you now have only one commit in your Pull Request, and want to add changes requested during review:
+Assuming you now have only one commit in your pull request, and want to add changes requested during review:

 1. Make the changes locally in your editor.
 2. Run `git commit -a --amend`.
 This updates the commit contents and allows you to edit the commit message.